 Add your own fields to an employee’s Basic Info screen with our newest feature.

 The Minister of Labour announced in Government Gazette No. 42092 that there would be an increase in the OID earnings threshold under Section 83 (8) of the Compensation for Occupational Injuries and Diseases Act, 1993 (Act no. 130 of 1993).

-The National Minimum Wage Act stipulates that the minimum wage is to be administered on an hourly basis and is set at R20 per hour.
-This minimum wage will be effective from 1 January 2019.
+The new national minimum wage is set at R20 per hour effective from 1 January 2019.